 A testament to the beauty of our language

 And here is an example of a poem honoring the code of conduct upheld by Anter Ibne Shaddad:

 Nor will I fight those who are less capable

 I will not loot the fallen, or take advantage

 For my code of conduct is strict and fair

 I will fight with honor and with pride

 For that is the way of a true warrior.

-This is one of a group of seven paintings that celebrates the Seven Odes of Arabic poetry, Al Muallaqat As Sabaa or Prize Poems, which enjoy a special place in Arabic literature due to their power of eloquence and historic relevance.
+Ali Omar Ermes' "The Seventh Ode" is a stunning tribute to the rich tradition of Arabic poetry.
+One of a series of seven paintings celebrating the Seven Odes of Arabic poetry, known as Al Muallaqat As Sabaa or Prize Poems, this artwork honors the power of eloquence and historic significance of these revered works.